shagar619/NodeJS---ExpressJS/README.md

 <!-- markdownlint-disable MD012 MD026 MD001 MD022 MD032 MD029 MD019 MD034 MD031 MD047 MD040 MD009 MD058 MD024  -->

-# Questions About Node JS
+#  Node JS & Express JS

 #### 🔹 What is Node.js?
 Node.js is a JavaScript runtime environment that allows developers to run JavaScript code outside of a browser.
 It is built on top of the V8 JavaScript engine, which is used by Google Chrome and other web browsers.
 Node.js is used for building server-side applications, APIs, and real-time web applications.